shantanu404/shaker/README.md

 - `inputs` directory contains local test cases.
 The filename should be `<name>.in`.
 This file is going to piped into the program via `stdin`.

+- `expected` directory contains the expected results for the respective test cases in `inputs` directory.

 - The `checker` is used as the build system.
-It is a python3 program.
+It is a python3 script.

 - `.editorconfig` file is for editorconfig plugin.
 Go [here](http://editorconfig.org/) for more info.